tombrisland/lambda-workflow/README.md

 # Introduction

-lambda-workflow is a serverless workflow engine.
+`lambda-workflow` is a serverless workflow engine.

-* Written for AWS
+The project relies on using an external state store in conjunction with SQS messages to invoke asynchronous services, suspend operation, then resume upon receiving a response.

-* Choose between a local or DynamoDB based backend
+* Choose between multiple backends
+  * InMemory *(Single instance or testing)*
+  * DynamoDB
 * Write workflows as Rust code
 * Call asynchronous services via SQS callbacks